skypager/skypager/src/runtimes/v2/docs/Helper.md

 }
 ```

-The `Server` helper lets you work with two completely different implementations with different underlying frameworks in the same way:
+The `Server` helper lets you work with each completely different implementation, even with different underlying frameworks, in the same way:

 ```javascript
 const express = runtime.server('express-server', {